-Before beginning the installation process recheck the rating of the generator set and its transfer switch rating.
-Be certain that they can handle the intended load and are compatible with the entrance voltage, phase and current ratings.
+Also, before beginning the installation process, recheck the rating of the generator set, associated control panel, and switch/gear.
+Be certain they can handle the intended load and are compatible with the current ratings.
 Plans for installation should be prepared with proper attention to mechanical and electrical engineering detail to assure a satisfactory system installation.
 The information in this manual is offered as a guide to finalizing your installation plans.
 The installation sequence is summarized below: